How Greed Destroys Traders in the Option Market

 - Greed destroys planned targets

-This happens because greed creates unrealistic expectations.
-Traders stop respecting their trading plan and start hoping for unlimited profits.
+Traders stop following their trading plan and start hoping for unlimited profits.

 Greed Increases Risk-Taking

-Greed often pushes traders to take larger risks than they can emotionally or financially handle.
 After a few profitable trades, many traders become overconfident and start increasing quantity aggressively.

 Greedy traders often:

-- Use full trading capital in one trade
+- Use full capital in one trade

 - Trade without stop loss

-- Take oversized positions emotionally
+- Take very large positions emotionally

 - Average losing trades aggressively